Why Organic Cotton: Exploring Regular Cotton Vs Organic Cotton

 The organic version is the winner here, too.

 Because they’re handpicked from longer fibers, the structural integrity of organically-cultivated cotton fibers is maintained.
 Since it’s less likely for each fiber to get broken, frayed, or weakened, it results in a softer, more durable fabric.

 Put simply: it’s hard to beat that organic cotton feel.

 But, before you shell out a premium price for must-have thermal ethical pajamas, organic baby blankets, or sustainable baby clothes, be sure it’s legitimately organic by looking for third-party certifications!

 7. How To Look For Legitimate Organic Cotton Certifications

 Yes, another acronym with Gs and Os.
 This one’s a good one though.

 GOTS, or the Global Organic Textile Standard, is the “worldwide leading textile processing standard for organic fibers.”

-While not alone in doing so, this third-body certification is recognized as the toughest organic textile standard because, in addition to ensuring that the cotton (or other textile) has been grown organically, it must also:
+Well, in addition to ensuring that the cotton (or other textiles) have been grown organically, it must also: